Static timing analysis: Purpose

 The time when a signal arrives can vary due to many reasons.
 The input data may vary, the circuit may perform different operations, the temperature and voltage may change, and there are manufacturing differences in the exact construction of each part.

+Prior to the development of static timing analysis, the allowable clock rates for a system were determined heuristically.
+Engineers would guess which paths were longest (there were too many paths to evaluate exhaustively), write test vectors that would exercise that path, and then verify their estimates by testing chips to see how fast they could run.
+This procedure had several disadvantages - the proposed critical path might not be real one, it was hard to account for process variation, and there was no verification of hold time constraints.
+Static timing analysis addresses these issues.

 The main goal of static timing analysis is to verify that despite these possible variations, all signals will arrive neither too early nor too late, and hence proper circuit operation can be assured.
 Since STA is capable of verifying every path, it can detect other problems like glitches, slow paths and clock skew.